 Unfortunately, most of us don’t have the healthiest microbiome.
 With high sugar diets, antibiotics and toxic elements in our living environments our good bacteria can be depleted, making room for yeast overgrowth or bacterial infections.

 So how do you know if your gut microbiome is healthy or not?
 The easiest way to tell is through your symptoms.
 The signs and symptoms you experience is your body way of communicating whether something is wrong or not.
-If you notice any of the signs below, it’s likely your gut microbiome isn’t as healthy as it should be.

 17 signs you have an unhealthy gut microbiome